 A combination square set, also known as a combination square, is another machine shop equipment tool you must have in your toolbox.
 It is a general tool, however well applicable in machining where it is used in measuring angles and length.
-Some people also find it ideal for checking for the center of a shaft’s end and checking square.
+Some people also find it ideal for checking for the center of a shaft’s end and checking the square.
 However, this is to a reasonable degree.

 · Edge Finder

 Edge finder is a handy and cheap machine shop equipment that should be found in a machining toolbox.
-While they may not be acutely necessary, there handiness and price make them an ideal part of many machining processes.
+While they may not be acutely necessary, their handiness and price make them an ideal part of many machining processes.
 They are suitable for figuring the tool position such that aligning is an easy process.

 Categories Two: Hand Machinist Tools